monteslu/webaudio-node/README.md

 - **WASM with SIMD optimizations** - beats Rust implementation in 83% of benchmarks
 - **~2,600x faster than realtime** offline rendering
 - **Production-quality resampling** - 130-350x realtime with Speex quality level 3
-- **Chunk-ahead buffering** for smooth real-time playback
+- **Sample-accurate timing** - all audio timing managed in WASM using sample counters
-- Zero JavaScript overhead in audio rendering
+- Zero JavaScript overhead in audio rendering - JS only handles I/O through SDL

 🎮 **Perfect for Games**